#BlogToPM

 what is left undone.
 I am not one of those onlookers.
 As you remarked on your

-twitter- we have a million problems but
+Twitter- we have a million problems, but

-honest and that is where big dreams have the potential to become a reality.
+honest, and that is where big dreams have the potential to become a reality.
 It

 is just a matter of time.

 So, why am I here?
 I have a concern, which I know has not escaped your seasoned and alert eyes.
-Yet I choose to write, to share and to remind our fellow Indians of the long road ahead in front of us.
+Yet I choose to write, to share, and to remind our fellow Indians of the long road ahead in front of us.
 Everyone deserves a smart life, a comfortable one.

-I traveled to India few
+I traveled to India a few

-months back and my journey did not end at the world class Indira Gandhi
+months back, and my journey did not end at the world-class Indira Gandhi

 International Airport.
 I took another flight and then an Alto ride to my home